shauryaindia/QSupply/README.md

 QSupply is an open-source hybrid quantum-classical optimization framework for enterprise supply chain, logistics, and import-export optimization.

+> **QSupply is an open-source product developed and maintained by MacroVision AI Pvt.
+Ltd.**

 ## Vision

 Enable researchers, developers, startups, and enterprises to model and benchmark real-world optimization problems using quantum and classical optimization techniques.